-Here is an updated list of the highest mountains/peaks in Luzon, the Philippines’ largest island.
+What is the highest mountain in Luzon?
+Here is a list of the top 6 highest peaks in the Philippines’ largest island.

 Luzon hosts the country’s two longest and largest mountain ranges namely, the Sierra Madre and the Cordillera range.
 It’s the Cordilleras, however, which host the island’s highest mountains, some of which rank among the top 10 in the entire country.

 Hiking to these mountains will lead you into enchanting mossy forests, mystical lakes, untamed hunter’s trails, and breathtaking views from the summit.
 Surely, these are just bonuses to that sense of fulfillment of having conquered majestic heights.

 Now if you’re planning an adventure of a lifetime, here are the highest mountains in Luzon island you should not miss.

 1. Mt Pulag

 Mt Pulag is the highest mountain/peak in Luzon and the third highest in the Philippines.
 Known by the indigenous inhabitants as the “Playground of the Gods,” Mt Pulag is known for its stunning view of the sunrise and sunset.

 An occasional sea of clouds form, extending as far as the eyes could see.
 From one angle, these cloud formations appear like a waterfall cascading on a mountain slope.

 Unlike any other mountain in the Philippines, Mt Pulag has a vast and rolling summit covered with grasses and rare dwarf bamboos.